hariseldon84/x52/core/stories/epic-7-social-community.md

 ### User Story
 As a user, I want to connect with friends on TaskQuest so that I can share my productivity journey and participate in social features together.

-### Acceptance Criteria
+### Acceptance Criteria ✅ COMPLETE
-- [ ] User can send and receive friend requests
+- [x] User can send and receive friend requests
-- [ ] Friend list shows online status and recent activity
+- [x] Friend list shows online status and recent activity
-- [ ] User can invite friends via email or social media
+- [x] User can invite friends via email or social media
-- [ ] Friends can see each other's public achievements and progress
+- [x] Friends can see each other's public achievements and progress
-- [ ] User can create private groups with close friends
+- [x] User can create private groups with close friends
-- [ ] Friend recommendations based on mutual connections
+- [x] Friend recommendations based on mutual connections
-- [ ] Privacy settings control what friends can see
+- [x] Privacy settings control what friends can see
-- [ ] Friend-only challenges and competitions
+- [x] Friend-only challenges and competitions

 ### Technical Notes
 - Create friend relationship system with mutual connections